ValueInMotion/value-in-motion-agent/README.md

 **An autonomous, lifecycle-aware AI Revenue Operating System for Customer Success.**

+**ViM (Value in Motion)** is a closed-loop agentic execution process that turns an outcome goal into actions, learns from results, and keeps iterating until value is delivered.

+- **Get the Mission (Objective Function):** This prevents the agent from hallucinating or drifting.
+By defining "what success looks like" upfront, the agent has a definitive metric to measure its progress against during the final iteration step.
+- **Scan the Scene (Context & RAG):** Agents are only as good as their situational awareness.
+This step effectively combines memory retrieval, real-time data ingestion, and constraint checking, ensuring the agent doesn't act blindly.
+- **Think It Through (Planning & Reasoning):** This acts as the Chain-of-Thought (CoT) phase.
+Breaking a large mission into subgoals and identifying the necessary tool calls prevents the agent from attempting to solve complex problems in a single, error-prone leap.
+- **Take Action (Tool Use / Function Calling):** This is where the model connects to the real world.
+By limiting execution to one concrete step at a time, you minimize the blast radius of potential errors.

 Value in Motion™ detects **value friction**, anticipates **risk from day one**, and **orchestrates targeted actions** across the entire customer lifecycle.

 It operates in closed loops: